 - Became ill while on active duty in the Armed Forces

 - Had a pre-existing injury or illness that was aggravated by military service

 - Have a latent service-connected condition that became increasingly disabling years after discharge

-If you are a disabled U.S. veteran or family member seeking information or legal action regarding a claim denied by the VA, the legal experts at the Law Offices of Michael A. DeMayo, L.L.P. ® can help you navigate this area of law.
+If you are a disabled U.S. veteran or family member seeking information or legal action regarding a claim denied by the VA, the legal experts at DeMayo Law Offices can help you navigate this area of law.
 Our advocates can assist with every level of the legal process, including an initial appeal at a regional VA office up to, if necessary, representation at the U.S. Court of Appeals for Veterans Claims (CAVC) and the U.S. Court of Appeals for the Federal Circuit.